Observational constraints on conformal time symmetry, missing matter and double dark energy: Introduction

-where $H=\dot{a}/a$ is the Hubble parameter (the dot denotes differentiation with respect to cosmic time $t$), and the energy density $\rho_i$ of each of the constituent components of the universe is taken into account through the corresponding present-day density parameter $\Omega_{i,0} = 8\pi G \rho_{i,0}/(3H_0^2)$ and its equation-of-state parameter $w_i$, which we will assume throughout to be time-independent.
+where $H=\dot{a}/a$ is the Hubble parameter (the dot denotes differentiation with respect to cosmic time $t$), and the energy density $\rho_i$ of each of the constituent components of the universe is taken into account through a corresponding density parameter $\Omega_{i,0} = 8\pi G \rho_{i,0}/(3H_0^2)$.
+The equation-of-state parameters are $w_i$, which we will assume throughout to be time-independent.
+The summation in (\ref{eq:Fried}) also includes the curvature density parameter $\Omega_{k,0}$, so that $\sum_i \Omega_{i,0}=1$.

 In the $\Lambda$CDM model, the total density parameter is usually taken to comprise of contributions from radiation ($w=\frac{1}{3}$), matter (typically modelled as dust with $w=0$), curvature ($w=-\frac{1}{3}$), and the cosmological constant ($w=-1$).
 These are listed in Table~\ref{tab:omega}, in which one can see an obvious `gap' that we term `missing matter' with $w=-\frac{2}{3}$.
-Interestingly, forms of matter do exist for which $w=-\frac{2}{3}$, such as domain walls \cite{Conversi04, Battye99,Mithani12}, or particular scalar field models \cite{Caldwell98}.
+Interestingly, forms of matter have been proposed for which $w=-\frac{2}{3}$, such as domain walls \cite{Conversi04, Battye99,Mithani12}, or particular scalar field models \cite{Caldwell98}.

-More importantly, however, the inclusion of a component of precisely this form is \textit{required} if the Friedmann equation written in terms of conformal time $\eta$ is to be form invariant under the reciprocity transformation $a(\eta)\to 1/a(\eta)$ \cite{Ibison11}.
-This is easily seen by first making the change of variable $d\eta = dt/a$ in the Friedmann equation (\ref{eq:Fried}), and including an additional missing matter component $X$; this reads